Game Boy Printer: Overview

 The Game Boy Printer was originally designed by Hirokazu Tanaka for use with the Game Boy Camera.
 It connects to the Game Boy through the system's EXT port, similar to the Game Link Cable.
 As different Game Boy models feature differently-sized ports, the printer is packaged with a "Universal Game Link Cable" that features multiple connector types.
-The device is compatible with all Game Boy models except the Game Boy Micro, which uses a different port type and cannot play Game Boy and Game Boy Color games.
+The device is compatible with all Game Boy models except the Game Boy Micro, which cannot play Game Boy and Game Boy Color games.

 The printer requires six AA batteries for power.
 It uses a proprietary 38mm wide thermal paper with adhesive backing, though printed images are only 22mm in width.
 The printer is only capable of printing monochrome images; to compensate, Nintendo sold paper rolls in multiple colors.
 New paper rolls were sold at a price of in Japan and in the United States, and could print an estimated 100 images each.
 Once printed, the adhesive backing allowed the images to be applied as stickers.

 In Japan, a Pokémon-themed version of the printer was released in September 1998 alongside Pokémon Yellow.